 This is the easiest, best tasting twice baked potato recipe!
-Made with one potato, this creamy, cheesy, bacon-filled twice baked potato makes a delicious meal or can be the perfect side dish.
+Made with one potato, this creamy, cheesy, bacon-filled potato makes a delicious meal or can be the perfect side dish.

 If you love baked potatoes, then you’re sure to love this twice baked potato recipe!
 A twice baked potato is the ultimate comfort food and it contains so many things we love; creamy mashed potatoes, cheese, and crispy bacon – all spooned into a little potato skin bowl.

-A single twice baked potato makes the perfect meal if you’re cooking for one but can be a lovely side dish as well.
+A single twice baked potato makes the perfect meal if you’re cooking for one and can be a lovely side dish as well.

 What Is A Twice Baked Potato?